Dekanova/muon-kbd/README.md

+# A smol and simple osu keypad

 This is the Muon PCB (currently in development).

-A smol and simple osu keypad
+## Details

-Firmware for this board can be found here https://github.com/Dekanova/muon-firmware
+Firmware for this board can be found here https://github.com/Dekanova/muon-firmware.
+ROM flash is pretty big and should be able to fit whatever you want on it.

+Feel free to make a PR if you get other firmware working on this board!

+- RP2040 (easy firmware changes)
+- hybrid MX/low profile choc hotswap socket
+- rgb keyglow & underglow
+- usb-c

 ## Usage
+TODO: once hybrid keyswitch gen is merged, move from local reference

 - Kicad 6.0
 - openinput library from kicad content&lib manager